 Specific Type: Flying Coaster

-Once guest arrive in the station and choose their seats a transformation occurs.
-In the station the ride resembles a typical invert, but with ankle restraints.
-However after the train is locked and checked prepare to take flight.
-The seats pivot 90 degrees from vertical to horizontal and riders are now in the signature Superman flying position, and departs the station for the 106 foot tall lift hill.
-At the top of the the train drops and dives and curves around at 51 MPH.
+After guest explore the city and make their way into the station for Crystal Wing they load onto one of the two trains.
+Each train has seven cars and each car accommodates four riders just like other B&M flyers.
+Once the train is locked and checked it pivots into the flying position and departs the station for the 106 foot tall lift hill.
+The hill passes by tall canyon walls and faces riders up with a view of the city perched atop this mythical mountain.
+At the top of the hill riders are faced with a massive castle wall.
+The train drops and dives under an archway and curves around with the mountain and city whizzing by on both sides at 51 MPH.
 Once the train reaches the bottom it soars back up and enters the pretzel loop.
-As the train maneuvers thought this signature element it starts with a head first dive straight down towards a trench, right before it hits the bottom it flips riders onto their back with a punishing positive G sensation.
+As the train maneuvers thought this signature element it starts with a head first dive straight down towards a lagoon, right before it hits the water it flips riders onto their back with a punishing positive G sensation.
 The riders exit the element in almost a standing position heading back up and then it finally soars out.
 The train banks around to the right in a graceful turn that really makes riders feel the sensation of flight.
-The train then banks even harder and swerves hard to the left and then the right.
+The train then banks even harder and passes through a narrow canyon with a series of land bridges.
+The train banks hard to lhe left and then the right passing the city and back into the canyon.
 The train enters an in-line-twist blind and then finally into the brake run.
-The train is returned to the station ready to take another group of thrill seekers on an ultimate flight.
+Even though you think you may be familiar with this ride the setting really changes the ride experience and immerses guests in a mythological thrill ride.

 ©1998-2016 COASTER-net.com, All Rights Reserved.